yandex-cloud/docs/en/query/operations/query.md

 ### Monitoring query execution {#monitoring}

-Using query execution metrics, you can diagnose in detail the performance of queries managed by {{ yq-full-name }}.
+Using query execution metrics, you can diagnose in detail the performance of queries managed by {{yq-full-name}}.
 The **Monitoring** tab shows information about:

 * Input data streams.
 * Capacity used for running a query.